 IDEA offers an immersion program for English language learners who are limited to their English proficiency.
-The program is designed to assist students identified as having Limited English Proficiency with development in language - listening, speaking, reading, and writing.
-Students are taught fully in English with the subject matter being introduced in a way that can be understood by EL students, enabling them to become academically successful in all classes.
+The program is designed to assist Students identified as having Limited English Proficiency with development in language - listening, speaking, reading, and writing.
+Students are taught fully in English with the subject matter being introduced in a way that can be understood by English Learner Students, enabling them to become academically successful in all classes.
 Students are assessed with the Ohio English Language Proficiency screener to qualify for placement in the program.
-If the test results indicate either limited oral or limited cognitive academic English ability, the student (with parent approval) is provided additional English language support.
+If the test results indicate either limited oral or limited cognitive academic English ability, the Student (with legal guardian approval) is provided additional English language support.